 - Eat 5 or more servings of fruits and vegetables every day.
 They are low in calories and fat and a good source of essential vitamins.
 Include dark green, red, and orange vegetables.
 Examples include spinach, kale, broccoli, and carrots.

 - Eat foods high in fiber.
 Fiber can help lower your cholesterol levels.
 Choose whole grain, high-fiber foods.
 Good choices include whole-wheat breads or cereals, beans, peas, fruits, and vegetables.

-- Ask your healthcare provider if it is safe for you to drink alcohol.
+- Ask your healthcare provider if it is okay for you to drink alcohol.
 Alcohol can increase your cholesterol and triglyceride levels.
+Your provider can tell you how many drinks are okay to have within 24 hours and within 1 week.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 You may need to return for more tests.
 Your healthcare provider may refer you to a dietitian.
 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health